canonical/feast-operators/docs/how-to/deploy-charmed-feast.rst

    microk8s kubectl -n kubeflow get svc istio-ingressgateway-workload -o jsonpath='{.status.loadBalancer.ingress[0].ip}'

-You should see something like:
+You should see something like the following:

 .. code-block:: none

    10.64.140.43

-Visit the IP address in your browser.
-Use `admin` as the username and password on the login page (set in the previous step).
+Navigate to the IP address in your browser.
+Use the credentials previously set:

 .. figure:: /how-to/_static/kubeflow_first_screen.png
    :alt: Kubeflow first login screen
    :align: center
    :width: 80%

 Once logged in, you should see the Kubeflow welcome page.
-Click **Start Setup**, then create a namespace for your work, and click **Finish** to continue to the dashboard.
+Click ``Start Setup``, create a namespace for your work, and finally click ``Finish`` to continue to the dashboard:

 .. figure:: /how-to/_static/kubeflow_second_screen.png
    :alt: Kubeflow first login screen
    :align: center
    :width: 80%

-You will see a **Feast** tab in the left-hand sidebar.
-This provides access to the Charmed Feast UI directly from the Kubeflow Dashboard.
+You will see a ``Feast`` tab in the left-hand sidebar.
+This provides access to the Charmed Feast User Interface directly from the Kubeflow dashboard:

 .. figure:: /how-to/_static/kubeflow_dashboard_screen.png
    :alt: Kubeflow first login screen